-To overcome what is mentioned above and inspired by Lean management tools and some requirements of ISO 9001 regarding corrective actions (see Appendix 6), in late 2015 the company went further and implemented an advanced method that helps to avoid mistakes in the future.
-This method was named after a Portuguese saying ('Don't Get it Wrong'1) and was created by the production manager.
+To overcome what is mentioned above and inspired by Lean management tools and some requirements of ISO 9001 regarding corrective actions, in late 2015 the company went further and implemented an advanced method that helps to avoid mistakes in the future.
+This method was named following a Portuguese saying ('Don't Get it Wrong').
 Thus, employees can better assimilate and remember what the purpose is.
-The implementation of this method was successful and helped to develop the culture into a quality continuous improvement.
+The implementation of this method was successful and helped to develop the culture into quality continuous improvement.

-In 2016, OLITREM managed to negotiate a large deal of pharmaceutical refrigerators with an English customer.
-This deal was very good for OLITREM but had implications in the production capacity.
+In 2016, FROSKY managed to negotiate a large deal of pharmaceutical refrigerators with an English customer.
+This deal was very good for FROSKY but had implications in the production capacity.
 In 2017 the company would have to produce 25,000 units to meet the customer needs (10,000 units more than in 2015).
-At this point, OLITREM knew it had to increase its factory size.
-A new factory building was built, and it allowed the production manager to reorganize the factory's layout to maximize efficiency and reduce waste.
+At this point, FROSKY knew it had to increase its factory size.
+A new factory building was built, and it allowed the production manager to reorganise the factory's layout to maximize efficiency and reduce waste.